When the shoulder is dislocated, it is usually forcefully pushed forward out of the joint.

 Shoulder blade (scapular) manipulation: This maneuver can be done with the person sitting up or lying down.
 The practitioner moves the bottom tip of shoulder blade toward the spine.
 An assistant pulls, rotates, and may apply gentle pressure to the arm.

 Davos (autoreduction) technique: The person sits on a bed, bends the knee on the side of the affected shoulder, and puts that foot on the bed.
 The person clasps the hands in front of the knee with the elbows close to the thigh, and an elastic band is wrapped around the hands, tying them together and to the knee to hold the hands in place.
-The practitioner then sits on person's foot and instructs the person to lean the head back and shrug the shoulders.
+The practitioner then sits on person's foot and instructs the person to lean the head back.
 By leaning their head back, people put pressure on the dislocated shoulder, which helps put it back in place.

 Stimson (dangling weights) technique: The person lies on a bed face down with the arm of dislocated shoulder hanging over the side of a bed.
 Weights are attached to the person's wrist.
 After about 30 minutes, the shoulder muscles usually relax enough for the shoulder to move back in place.